 Oversight has, for fiscal note purposes only, adjusted the salary and benefits of the positions to correspond with the salaries posted by DESE for a current job vacancies for a similar positions or to the salaries currently paid to existing DESE staff.
-The salaries were adjusted for the Assistant Director from \$52,392 to \$42,336, for the Supervisor from \$47,472 to \$41,626 and for the Administrative Assistant from \$32,064 to \$29,667.
+The salaries were adjusted for the Assistant Director from \$52,392 to \$42,336, for the Supervisor from \$47,472 to \$41,626 and for the

+Administrative Assistant from \$32,064 to \$29,667.
 Additionally, Oversight will not show travel expenses for the Administrative Assistant.

-Officials at the Kansas City Public Schools (KCPS) assume this requires DESE to establish assistance teams to underperforming districts.
-This mandates that suggestions made by these teams would be mandatory for KCPS to implement.
-Depending on what is proposed, there may be additional negative fiscal impact to KCPS, which can not be determined at this time.
+Officials at the KCPS assume this portion of the proposal requires DESE to establish assistance teams to underperforming districts.
+Also mandates that suggestions made by these teams shall be mandatory for KCPS to implement.
+Depending on what is proposed there may be additional negative fiscal impact to KCPS as a by-product of implementing mandatory recommendation via DESE.